SG25-Coder/SG25-Coder.github.io/README.md

 | 26.07.2024 | Dr.Kanwalpreet Kaur Bhatt | Dr.Kanwalpreet Mam, a renowned Homeopathic Practitioner having 20 years of experience, taught us the importance and method of Meditation.
 She also held a 15 minutes Practical Meditation Session and students were asked to share their experiences. |
 | 26.07.2024 | - | Students of 1st Year Batch showcased their incredible singing and dance performances. |

-# That was all about my Activity Report of Induction Program 2024.
+## That was all about my Activity Report of Induction Program 2024.

-## I would like to express gratitude to our esteemed Principal Sir, Respected Professors, Staff Members, and Seniors for their encouragement and inspiration during this Induction Program.
+### I would like to express gratitude to our esteemed Principal Sir, Respected Professors and Seniors for their encouragement and inspiration during this Induction Program.

+### Regards,
+### Sukhmani Guleria